Hawmex/aut_pp_project/README.md

 - Group 2 (G2): M2 and M5
 - Group 3 (G3): M6

-This project focuses on 3 major contributions:
+This phase focuses on 3 major contributions:

 1. Predicting the demands for each group for the next 6 months, implementing and using various forecasting methods such as Simple Exponential Smoothing (SES)